transloadit/python-sdk/README.md

 PYTHON_SDK_E2E=1 scripts/test-in-docker.sh --python 3.12 -- pytest tests/test_e2e_upload.py
 ```

 The test uploads `chameleon.jpg`, resizes it, and asserts on the live assembly results.
-It respects `TRANSLOADIT_HOST` and `TRANSLOADIT_REGION` overrides when present.

 If you have a global installation of `poetry`, you can run the tests with: